fredie7/machine__learning/PREDICT_HOUSE_PRICES/README.md

-## A MACHINE LEARNING MODEL WHCH PRDICTS THE PRICES OF HOUSES
+## A MACHINE LEARNING MODEL WHCH PREDICTS THE PRICES OF HOUSES...

 After thorough feature engineering and data viualization, where-in I identified features which directly surged or dwindled the prices of houses suc as
 * level appartment(s) completion